The Business Case for SASE: Measuring Its True ROI

 SASE streamlines compliance by centralizing security controls across all network locations and users.
 This enables organizations to consistently enforce security policies and data protection measures, ensuring adherence to regulatory standards while reducing the risk of data breaches.

-Improve productivity
+Improves productivity

-In the 2025 State of Secure Network Report, 50% of respondents noted enhanced productivity and secure access for remote workforces as key benefits, underscoring the importance of seamless, secure access for distributed teams.
-In addition, 49% highlighted improved application performance and bandwidth optimization thanks to SASE’s ability to use SD-WAN for intelligent traffic routing.
+In the 2025 State of Secure Network Access Report, 50% of respondents noted enhanced productivity and secure access for remote workforces as key benefits, underscoring the importance of seamless, secure access for distributed teams.
+In addition, 49% highlighted improved application performance and bandwidth optimization due to SASE’s ability to use SD-WAN for intelligent traffic routing.
+50% of respondents noted enhanced productivity and secure access for remote workforces as key benefits, underscoring the importance of seamless, secure access for distributed teams.
+In addition, 49% highlighted improved application performance and bandwidth optimization due to SASE’s ability to use SD-WAN for intelligent traffic routing.

 Access to cybersecurity expertise

 It takes years for security staff to develop real cybersecurity proficiency.
-Partnering with an experienced MSSP gives you immediate access to decades of cybersecurity expertise, reducing the risk of cyber threats and high costs of staffing.
+Partnering with an experienced MSP gives you immediate access to decades of cybersecurity expertise, reducing the risk of cyber threats and high costs of staffing.

 Faster detection and resolution